Get Help Today(877) 648-4288

-Heroin is an illegal Opioid derived from Morphine, a naturally occurring substance found in a variety of poppy plants, which are predominantly grown in South America, Central Asia, and East Asia.
+Heroin is an illegal Opioid derived from Morphine which is a naturally occurring substance found in a variety of poppy plants.
+These plants are predominantly grown in South America, Central Asia, and East Asia.
 Heroin can be snorted, smoked, or injected.
 While most often depicted in its purest form, white powder, it can also be a brown powder or a black tar-like sticky substance (primarily coming from Mexico).
 “Black Tar” Heroin get its color and texture, and subsequently its name, from being the most crude and full of impurities.
 However, because the white powder form of heroin is almost always mixed with other substances it is impossible to determine purity from color alone.

 Street names for Heroin include Big H, Dope, Horse, Hell Dust, Smack, Boy, H, and Brown.

 The Effects Of Heroin Use

 People who have used Heroin report feeling a “rush,” or a sense of euphoria.
-This works because Heroin binds itself to certain Opioid receptors in different areas of the brain and cause a release of dopamine, the “feel good” chemical.
+This occurs because Heroin binds itself to certain Opioid receptors in areas of the brain and cause a release of dopamine, or the “feel good” chemical.
 These areas include the parts of the brain responsible for feelings of pain and pleasure and the control of heart rate, sleeping, and breathing.